Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Second-Generation-KS.md

 ##### Moved input-related console APIs to its own namespace

 We have moved all input-related console APIs to `KS.ConsoleBase.Inputs` as it keeps getting expanded.

+##### Removed the progress and its report positions from SplashInfo.

+The splashes are the ones who are rensponsible for setting their own progress positions.

+* Removed properties:
+  - ProgressWritePositionX
+  - ProgressWritePositionY
+  - ProgressReportWritePositionX
+  - ProgressReportWritePositionY